top of page

 ITINERARY

-19.00 Once settled in our rooms, we gather in the hotel lobby and walk to nearby Café Amici for a Welcome Dinner.
+19.00 Once settled in our rooms, we gather in the hotel's restaurant for a Welcome Dinner.

-22.30 Gather in front of the opera house, walk back to the hotel.
+22.30 Gather in front of the opera house and transfer back to the hotel.

 09.45 Depart by coach for St. Petersburg and the Dalí Museum.
 13.30 Lunch is included at Birch & Vine, then back to the hotel by 16.00.